ARMmbed/mbed-os-5-docs/docs/porting/porting.md

    $ mbed dm init -d "<company domain name>" --model-name <new_target>
    ```

-   Two files update_default_resources.c and mbed_cloud_dev_credentials.c should be created and used in the build.

-1. Customize json files.

-   The following customization is needed prior to build:
+   This creates two files: `update_default_resources.c` and `mbed_cloud_dev_credentials.c`.
+Add these files to your build.

+1. You need to customize four files before building:

-   - Modify mbed-os.lib by changing the URL to https://github.com/ARMmbed/mbed-os-new-target
+   - Modify `mbed-os.lib` by changing the URL to `https://github.com/ARMmbed/mbed-os-new-target`.
-   - Add the new target to mbed-cloud-client-example/mbed_app.json.
-For example, the code block below adds CC3220SF:
+   - Add the new target to `mbed-cloud-client-example/mbed_app.json`.
+For example, the code block below adds `CC3220SF`:

       ```
       ...